-- It’s a primitive campground, but you will find pit toilets and running water.
+- This is a primitive campground, but you will find pit toilets and running water.

 - If you want really primitive camping, you can visit in the winter.
 You’ll have to hike in 6 miles from the visitor center.
 You won’t find running water on the mountain, but there’s a good chance you’ll be able to melt snow.

-- With more than 70 miles of trails crisscrossing the mountain, it’s not hard to find the perfect hike on Mt.
-Greylock.
 I highly recommend a jaunt to March Cataract Falls, but you may want a more strenuous excursion.
-Visit the Mass.gov website for a printable Mt.
-Greylock trail map.
+Visit the Mass.gov website for a printable Mount Greylock trail map.

-- You can stay on the summit at Bascom Lodge – If camping’s not your thing, why not reserve a night or two at Bascom Lodge, right on top of the mountain?
+Here’s another fun adventure for you – spend the night on the summit at Bascom Lodge!
 Bascom Lodge can accommodate up to 34 guests in a mix of group bunks and private rooms.